New to the UAE? Here's everything you need to know about Ramadan

 Must everyone fast?

 For Muslims, everyone is required to fast, but there are exceptions.
 Young children, pregnant women and the elderly and infirm are not required to fast due to possible health complications.
 Women on their monthly cycle do not fast, nor do people who are ill.
 If there is a temporary break in the fast, Muslims are required to make up the missing days after Ramadan.
 Non-Muslims are not required to fast.
-However, they should behave sensitively throughout Ramadan, which means no eating, drinking or smoking in public during daylight hours.
+However, they should behave sensitively throughout Ramadan.

 Does everything close during the day?